EnderTurret/TailsLegacy/README.md

 There are several major differences in this fork (the mod has effectively been rewritten like five times now), but here are some of the main ones:

 * Updated for modern versions of Minecraft
+* Part types rewritten into attachment points
 * New tails, "ears," wing textures, etc
-* Data-driven part, "sub type", and texture definitions
+* Data-driven part, "sub type", texture, and attachment point definitions
 * A better API for other mods
 * Numerous code improvements (partially subjective)
 * Better documentation (sometimes)